virenribadiya/DSA-Bootcamp-DevTown_and_Microsoft/README.md

 # DSA-Bootcamp
-This Bootcamp was organised by DevTown in association with Microsoft.
+This 7 days bootcamp was organised by DevTown in association with Microsoft Learn Student Ambassadors.

+Topic discussed:
+- Arrays
+- Linked lists